This webpage provides a link tree for my public-facing online profiles across the Web.

 I also have accounts on the Out In Tech and LGBTQ in Tech Slack servers.

-In 2013 I graduated with an Honours degree in Computer Science, then spent the better part of five years working as a software engineer for big multinational corporations.
-I switched gears in 2018, and have since been writing online documentation for Oracle Linux and related cloud, virtual machine, and enterprise products.
+I graduated with a Computer Science degree in , then spent five years working as a software engineer for multinational corporations.
+I switched gears in , and have since been writing online documentation and interactive tutorials for Oracle Linux and related cloud, virtualization, and enterprise products.
+My work has also been contributed to OpenELA.